Assault Weapons Ban Ruled UNCONSTITUTIONAL!

 Frequently Asked Questions

 What was the outcome of the Cheeseman v.
-Platkin case regarding New Jersey's assault weapons ban?
+Platkin case regarding New Jersey's firearm bans?

 In Cheeseman v.
-Platkin, a New Jersey court ruled the state's ban on AR-15 style firearms unconstitutional, citing Second Amendment rights for home self-defense.
-However, the ban on Large Capacity Magazines (LCMs) was upheld.
+Platkin, Judge Peter Sheridan ruled New Jersey's ban on AR-15 style firearms unconstitutional for home self-defense.
+However, the judge upheld the state's ban on Large Capacity Magazines (LCMs).

 Why was the AR-15 ban in New Jersey ruled unconstitutional?

-Judge Peter Sheridan ruled the AR-15 provision unconstitutional based on the Supreme Court's Bruen and Heller decisions, which emphasize the right to keep and bear arms for self-defense within the home.
-The Colt AR-15 was specifically mentioned.
+The AR-15 ban was deemed unconstitutional by Judge Peter Sheridan based on Second Amendment precedents established in the Bruen and Heller Supreme Court decisions, specifically concerning the right to keep and bear arms for self-defense within the home.

-What is the current status of New Jersey's Large Capacity Magazine (LCM) ban?
+What is the status of the Large Capacity Magazine (LCM) ban in New Jersey after the ruling?

-Despite the AR-15 ban being struck down, New Jersey's ban on Large Capacity Magazines (LCMs) was upheld as constitutional by the court.
-The Firearms Policy Coalition (FPC) has filed an appeal against this specific ruling.
+Despite the AR-15 ban being struck down, the Large Capacity Magazine (LCM) ban in New Jersey was upheld as constitutional by the court.
+The Firearms Policy Coalition has filed an appeal against this specific part of the ruling.

-Which legal precedents were cited in the ruling against New Jersey's AR-15 ban?
+Which legal precedents were cited in the ruling on New Jersey's assault weapons ban?

 Related News